• On-Campus Component

 • Assess and distill the necessary skills and knowledge needed in organizations;

-• Design and implement training & development initiatives to foster learning and support organizational change;
+• Design and implement training and development initiatives to foster learning and support organizational change;

 • Design and implement programs to foster a diverse and inclusive workplace;